Project

 Data and Methods

-The occurrence of post-harvest losses due to pest infestation can be reduced by a number of measures: After thorough cleaning and drying before storage, gas-tight (hermetic) storage can make odour-oriented immigration of storage pests from the environment more difficult during storage.
-In addition, gas-tightness creates a low-oxygen atmosphere in the stored goods after some time due to respiration of atmospheric oxygen,
+The occurrence of post-harvest losses due to pest infestation can be reduced by a series of measures: After thorough cleaning and drying before storage, a gas-tight (hermetic) storage can make it more difficult for pests to invade from the surrounding environment during storage.
+Additionally, the gas-tightness creates an oxygen-poor atmosphere in the stored grain over time, which helps to preserve the grain quality and germination capacity, while suppressing the occurrence of pests and fungi.

-In the first work package, selected storage forms are therefore compared and optimised.
-To this end, the various project partner organisations are carrying out an economic impact assessment, monitoring of grain quality (sensory, microbiological, technical quality) during the storage process, a life cycle assessment and an evaluation of social criteria for the various scenarios.
+In the first work package, selected storage forms were compared and optimization potentials were identified.
+To this end, the various project partner organizations conducted an economic impact assessment, monitored grain quality (sensory, microbiological, and technical quality) during the storage process, performed a life cycle assessment, and evaluated social criteria for the different scenarios.
+Practical trials with various hermetic storage systems were conducted at the JKI on a laboratory scale and also on a pilot scale (hermetic above-ground and underground silos).

-In the second part of the project, the Institute for Ecological Chemistry, Plant Analysis and Stored Product Protection (JKI) is developing optimised early detection methods for insects harmful to stocks inside and especially outside stores.
-This is to be tested at selected locations in Germany.
+In the second part of the project, the Institute for Ecological Chemistry, Plant Analysis, and Stored Product Protection (JKI) developed optimized early detection methods for stored product pests inside and outside of storage facilities.
+These methods will be tested at selected locations in Germany.

 Our Research Questions